gui1117/ruga/GDD.md

 standard:
 - zombie
 - bomb: move a slowly mustn't be touched or explosed or doesn't move at all
-- buring wall: move slowly grid aligned
+- burning wall: move slowly grid aligned
 - rocket: launch by ?!? in special level, move toward the character but with inertie

 special: